How we work

 Roles – Named Person and Lead Professional

-The Scottish Government have defined two roles – The ‘Named Person’ and the ‘Lead Professional.
+The Scottish Government have defined two roles within the Getting it right for every child national policy – The ‘Named Person’ and the ‘Lead Professional.

 North Ayrshire has implemented the roles and responsibilities of a Named Person within our practice and processes.
-It has been agreed from Birth till the child goes to school (Primary 1) it would be the child’s Health visitor, or if the Child’s mother is a teenager it will be a Family Nurse.
+It has been agreed from birth till the child goes to school (Primary 1) it would be the child’s Health visitor, or if the Child’s mother is a young mother it could be a Family Nurse.

 When the child starts school, the Named Person will be a teacher in a promoted post.
 So in Primary school this is likely to be a Head Teacher and in Secondary school it will probably be a Depute, Guidance or Principle Teacher.

-Even if a child or young person is not going to school they will still have a Named Person up till they are 18 years of age.
+Even if a child or young person is not going to school they will still have a Named Person up till they are 18 years of age or to 19 if they are still in school.

-There are some circumstances where children’s needs involve two or more agencies working together delivering support to the child and family.
+There are some circumstances where a child/young persons needs involve two or more agencies working together delivering support to the child/young person and family.
 Where this happens, in all cases, a Lead Professional will be needed.

 This Lead Professional would co-ordinate support and would lead on putting together a Child’s Plan.